CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 10 - Strings/Strings.md

 To avoid case sensitivity issues, you can convert strings to all upper (or all lower) case letters with toUpperCase() and toLowerCase() respectively \- while "The cat sat on the mat" doesn't contain the String "Cat", if both String objects are converted to lowercase versions ("the cat sat on the mat" and "cat"), now there is a match for the text being searched for.

 Removing whitespace usually happens when dealing with user or file input that might be a bit "messy".
 Recall our todo list example, with one task per line \- it would be easy to accidentally include a space at the end of one of the lines when creating the file, because as a person reading the text file, whitespace at the end of a line is invisible.
-The method trim() removes spaces, tabs, and newlines ("whitespace" characters because they show up as blank space \- traditionally, that space was white back before dark mode became a common feature) from the beginning or end of a String.For example, " Hello ".trim() would return the String "Hello".
+The method trim() removes spaces, tabs, and newlines ("whitespace" characters because they show up as blank space \- traditionally, that space was white back before dark mode became a common feature) from the beginning or end of a String.
+For example, " Hello ".trim() would return the String "Hello".

 **Separating Strings**